D2KLab/twitpersonality/DataExtraction/README.md

 For each one of the provided usernames, the script first checks if someone with that name exists in the twitter database; if so, it retrieves basic profile information (which includes followers/following) and tweets.
 It is also possible to get the lists of followers/following, to compute for example some network statistics, but be careful with API rate limits.

+Collected data is saved locally, a new folder is created for each user, inside of which are two text files, one for profile information and the other for tweets.
+These files will be used to determine the personality of the users, according the Five Factor model.
+For more information, see <tt>PersonalityPrediction</tt>.

 API Endpoints
 -----
 * <tt>GET users/show.json?screen_name=username</tt> (limit = 900) Returns basic profile information.